+Yes No

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Yes applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- х

+seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

 C8A ADMISSION

-C8A Require Recommend Require for Some Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

-C8A SAT or ACT Yes
+C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only Yes
+C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required
+C8B ACT with writing required

+C8B ACT with writing recommended

-C8B ACT with or without Writing component accepted
+C8B ACT with or without writing accepted X

-Common Data Set 2013-2014
+for Fall 2018 please indicat in the admissions process: 8B SAT with Essay componen 8B SAT with Essay componen 8B SAT with or without Essay t required t recommended ig applies (regain X ine Essay score v

-C8C Please indicate how your institution will use the SAT of or ACT writing cor nponent; check all that apply /:
+BC Please indicate how your i nstitution will use the SAT o or ACT writing co mponent; check SAT essay all that apply: ACT essay

-C8C SAT essay ACT essay

-C8C For admission Yes Yes
+8C For admission X х

-C8C For placement
+For placement

-C8C For advising
+For advising X X

-C8C In place of an application essay
+In place of an application e ssay

-C8C As a validity check on the application essay Yes Yes
+As a validity check on the a application essay X х

-C8C No college policy as of now
+BC No college policy as of now 1

-C8C Not using essay component
+Not using essay componer t

-C8D In addition, does your institution use applicants' test scores for academic advising?
-C8D Yes
+D In addition, does your inst itution use applicants' test s Yes x No No mic advising?

-C8E Latest date by which SAT or ACT scores must be received for fall- Jan.
-15 Latest date by which SAT Subject Test scores must be received for N/A fall-term admission 11/75
+8E Latest date by which SAT or ACT scores must be rece ived for fall- Jan.
+15

+Subject Test scores must be N/A

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F Students whose native language is not English must also submit the results of the Test of English as a Foreign Language (TOEFL) or the SAT II English Language Proficiency Test (ELPT).
-SAT Critical Reading and Writing tests are not required of these students.
+Student's whose native language is not English must also submit the results of the Test of English as a

+Foreign Language (TOEFL) or the International English Language Testing System (IELTS)

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+CRC Please indicate which tests your institution n uses for placement (e n state tests).

+,

-C8G SAT
+C8G

-C8G ACT
+C8G

-C8G SAT Subject Tests Yes
+C8G SAT Subject Tests Х

-C8G AP Yes
+C8G Х

-C8G CLEP
+CLEP

 C8G Institutional Exam

 C8G State Exam (specify):